cubiclabs/emml/README.md

 ## About

 This project started as a basic ColdFusion port of the [mjml project](https://mjml.io/).
+There are many similarities between thie and mjml and many of the tags are the same.
+However, there are also differences in some tags and rendered output.

 It is used to parse a simple email markup language to simplify the process of creating responsive email templates that look great in as many email clients as possible - both mobile and desktop.

 It currently supports Lucee 4.5+.

-Adobe ColdFusion is not currently supported, but in theory could be if internal changes are made to use [JavaLoader](https://github.com/markmandel/JavaLoader) initiate required Java classes.
+Adobe ColdFusion is not currently supported, but in theory could be if internal changes are made to use [JavaLoader](https://github.com/markmandel/JavaLoader) to initiate the required Java classes.

 ## The emlParser object
 You need to create an instance of the emlParser.cfc.
 This should be treated as a transient object - you need to create a new object for each email that you want to render.